Eagle Scout (Boy Scouts of the Philippines)

 All awardees are eligible for membership into the Eagle Scouts Organization of the Philippines, the fellowship and service association of all Eagle Scouts from the BSP and from the BSA having Filipino lineage and/or nationality and the National Eagle Scouts Association of the Philippines, the Premiere Honor Society of Eagle Scouts in the Philippines.
+Eagle Scouts where previously called Rizal Scouts (1962-1976).

 Anahaw award

 The Anahaw Award is a metal Anahaw leaf that is pinned on the ribbon of the Eagle Scout Medal.
 The award is similar to the Boy Scouts of America's use of Eagle Palms for their Eagle Scout Award.
 The name derives from Anahaw, a Filipino common name of palm trees in the genus Livistona.

 After a Scout has earned the Eagle Scout Rank and before reaching the age of 17 years, he can go on to pursue the Anahaw Award.
 In addition to the 23 Merit Badges for the Eagle Scout Rank, the Anahaw Award may be granted as follows: